kwxm/ptx/tx-problem/README.md

                          -> TYPE ('GHC.Types.TupleRep '[ 'GHC.Types.LiftedRep])
 ```

-`stack run` should reproduce this, although `stack.yaml` will have to be modified to point to the correct Plutus directory.
+`stack run` should reproduce this, although `stack.yaml` will have to
+be modified to point to the correct Plutus directory.

+I'm not sure whether this is a genuine problem or if I just shouldn't be trying
+to do it.